 12. Documentation Required

-- KYC Documents: Proof of identity (Aadhaar, PAN, passport) and address proof (utility bills, rent agreement).
+• KYC Documents: Proof of identity and address to establish your identity.